 What Are Leadership Skills

-A leader is a person who leads or exercise dominion over a group of people.
-Leadership is the personality trait, which enables a person to become a leader.
-In every society, community or nation, there is bound to be someone, who stands out from others and act as a guide or leader for them.
+A leader is a person who leads or exercises dominion over a group of people.
+Leadership Skills are the personality trait, which enables a person to become a leader.
+In every society, community, or nation, there is bound to be someone, who stands out from others and acts as a guide or leader for them.
 A leader emerges from a crowd of people because the rest lack the initiative of taking up the responsibility of the masses.

 1. Passion in leading